 New York State Museum Honors Lives Lost With 9/11 Exhibit

 This year marks the 22nd anniversary of the day that our world was completely turned upside down.
 American soil had been infiltrated and mass panic and confusion ensued.
 Life as we knew it would forever change.

 Following the horrific events of September 11th, I made a vow that no matter what, I would never forget and that I would do my part to honor the lives of the approximately 3,000 who died that day as well as the lives that would be lost as an indirect result in the weeks and years to follow.

-I saved all of the newspapers that I could get my hands on from the days following September 11, 2001, and as soon as my son is old enough and emotionally mature enough to be able to comprehend the magnitude of everything that happened that day, I will share the papers with him.
+I saved all of the newspapers that I could get my hands on in the days following September 11, 2001, and as soon as my son is old enough and emotionally mature enough to be able to comprehend the magnitude of everything that happened that day, I will sit down and share those papers with him.

-Lately, we've been seeing people try to erase history, but I don't think we should.
+Lately, we've been seeing people try to erase history or modify it to fit their agenda but why?
 The things we've gone through are what have shaped us into who and what we are, and we can either learn from the tragedies and vow to do our part to stand up to hatred and squash it, starting within our own hearts, or we can turn a blind eye and leave our children to fend for their own.
 I choose to remember and to do my part to leave the world a better place for my son.